G-Research/ParquetSharp/docs/Writing.md

 ```

 The schema can also be defined using a graph of `ParquetSharp.Schema.Node` instances,
-starting from a root `GroupNode`.
+starting from a root `ParquetSharp.Schema.GroupNode`.
 For concrete examples, see [How to write a file with nested columns](Nested.md).

 ### Overriding logical types

 For more control over how values are represented in the Parquet file,
-you can pass a `LogicalType` instance as the `logicalTypeOverride` parameter of the `Column` constructor.
+you can pass a `ParquetSharp.LogicalType` instance as the `logicalTypeOverride` parameter of the `Column` constructor.

 For example, you may wish to write times or timestamps with millisecond resolution rather than the default microsecond resolution: